Create Kubernetes Site

 -

-In the kubeconfig file
+In the kubeconfig file replicasfield, enter a new number.

 Save the file.
-The changes are applied automatically.
+The changes apply automatically.

 Step 2: Verify that the new pods have started.